arnavsharma/the-flatteners/README.md

 * CUDA and CuDNN

 ## Demo
-To run the demo on your location machine, please run the following code in the main directory:
+To run the demo on your location machine instead of as a web app with the link above, please run the following code in the main directory:

 `python app.py`